Frequently Asked Questions

 A 0.05% annualized Trust Fee is charged to each portfolio, except the ACT Portfolio.
 Each portfolio bears its share of the expenses of the underlying mutual funds in which it invests.
 The trustee fee and underlying mutual fund expenses are reflected in each portfolio's unit price.

 Eligible Education Expenses and Institutions

 You can use the funds for any purpose.
-However, to enjoy the full federal tax benefits, you either have to use the assets for tuition expenses up to $10,000 per beneficiary per year across all accounts at K-12 public, private, or religious schools, or you have to use the assets for qualified expenses at an eligible institution as defined by the IRS.
+However, to enjoy the full federal tax benefits, you either have to use the assets for tuition expenses up to $10,000 per beneficiary per year across all accounts at K-12 public, private, or religious schools, or you have to use the assets for qualified expenses at an eligible higher education institution as defined by the IRS.
 Such expenses include:

 - Tuition and mandatory fees

 - Books, supplies, computer technology, and equipment required for enrollment or attendance

 - Room and board for any academic period in which the beneficiary is enrolled at least half time

 - Certain expenses required for special needs students